-Streetscape - The visual appearance of a roadway formed by the location of physical features such as buildings, pedestrian, cycling, transit and vehicular facilities and landscaping.
+Streetscape - The visual appearance of a street formed by the location of physical features such as buildings, pedestrian, cycling, transit and vehicular facilities and landscaping.

-Supermarket/Grocery Store - A retail establishment with a minimum floor area of 1,800 sq. m., engaged primarily in the sale of a general line of food, such as canned, dry and frozen foods; fresh fruits and vegetables; fresh and prepared meats, fish, poultry, dairy products, baked products, and snack foods; and which also retails a range of non-food products, such as household paper products, toiletries and non-prescription drugs, and in which a minimum of 51 percent of the total sales floor area of the establishment is devoted to the sale of food.
+Supermarket/Grocery Store - A retail establishment with a minimum floor area of 1,800 sq. m., engaged primarily in the sale of a general line of food, such as canned, dry and frozen foods; fresh fruits and vegetables; fresh and prepared meats, fish, poultry, dairy products, baked products, and snack foods; and which also retails a range of non-food products, such as household paper products, toiletries and non-prescription drugs, and in which a minimum of fifty-one (51) percent of the total sales floor area of the establishment is devoted to the sale of food.

-Surface water feature - Water-related features on the earth's surface, including headwaters, rivers, stream channels, inland lakes, seepage areas, reacharge/discharge areas, springs, wetlands, and associated riparian lands that can be defined by their soil moisture, soil type, vegetation or topographic characteristics.
+Surface Water Feature - Water-related features on the earth's surface, including headwaters, rivers, stream channels, inland lakes, seepage areas, recharge/discharge areas, springs, wetlands, and associated riparian lands that can be defined by their soil moisture, soil type, vegetation or topographic characteristics.

-Sustainable and Sustainability and Sustainable Development - Meeting the needs of the present without compromising the ability of future generations to meet their own needs.
+Sustainable and Sustainability and/or Sustainable Development -A systems based approach to growth and development where economic, social and environmental factors are jointly considered and harmonized.
+Development must meet the needs of the present without compromising the ability of future generations to meet their own needs.